We are redirecting you toChileatiende.cl

 Gloria de la Fuente González

-She has worked as a consultant for the Council for Transparency, EUROsociAL and the Network for Transparency and Access to Public Information (RTA).
-She has also worked as project director at Chile Transparente, the Chilean chapter of Transparencia Internacional, and was on the board of directors of Fundación Proacceso.
+She was a consultant for Eurosocial and the Network for Transparency and Access to Public Information (RTA).
+She has also worked as a project manager at Chile Transparente, the Chilean chapter of Transparency International.

 Claudia Sanhueza Riveros